hcagri/MEGA-GNN/README.md

 ### Acknowledgements

-We used the codebase of [GenAgg](https://github.com/Acciorocketships/generalised-aggregation) for genagg aggregation.
+We used the codebase of [Multi-GNN](https://github.com/IBM/Multi-GNN) and [GenAgg](https://github.com/Acciorocketships/generalised-aggregation) and thank their authors for their excellent work.